rikosintie/Discovery/docs/intro.md

 ### show running-config

-The Procurve firmware allows you to include the "structured" keyword after the "show running" command.
+A `show running-configuration` is saved to the "Running" directory for each switch.
+The Procurve firmware allows you to include the "structured" keyword after the "show running-configuration" command.
 This groups the output in an easier to read format.
-A [show run structured](https://github.com/rikosintie/Discovery/blob/main/Running/Procurve-2920-24-running-config.txt) file is created in the "Running" directory.
+For Procurve switches, a [show run structured](https://github.com/rikosintie/Discovery/blob/main/Running/Procurve-2920-24-running-config.txt) file is created in the "Running" directory.

 ----------------------------------------------------------------